pafuhana1213/KawaiiPhysics/README_en.md

 - All you need to do is add Kawaii Node to AnimGraph and adjust few parameters.
 - Sway the specified bone and the bone below it according to the movement of the character.
 - Much easier to set up than [AnimDynamics](https://docs.unrealengine.com/en-US/Engine/Animation/NodeReference/SkeletalControls/AnimDynamics/index.html)
-- Can use sphere, capsule, plane collision
+- You can use sphere, capsule, plane collision
-- アニメーションエディタのビューポート上で各コリジョンの位置・向き・大きさを調整できます
+- You can adjust the position, orientation and size of each collision in the animation editor viewport
-- 骨の長さを維持するため、仮に計算が破綻しても骨が伸び縮みすることがありません。
+- Since the bone length is maintained, even if the calculation is broken, the bone does not expand or contract.
-- PhysXは使わずにシンプルなアルゴリズムを使用しているため、エンジン標準の物理システムに比べて負荷が低い（はず）です。
+- Uses a simple algorithm without using PhysX, so the cost is lower compared to the engine's standard physical system.

 Reference materials
 https://cedil.cesa.or.jp/cedil_sessions/view/416